Reviews You Can Rely On

 Credit: Justin Simoni

 Load lifters on the shoulder straps help adjust the pack when food stores dwindle.
-The manufacturer claims 30 pounds is the Exos Pro load limit, but we went far over this in our lab testing and our multiday trips with little in protest from our backs.
+The manufacturer claims 30 pounds is the Exos Pro load limit, but I went far over this in lab testing and on multiday trips with little protest from my back.
 The tensioned back panel solution to the comfort problem does come at a slight cost of weight, as this pack is a little heavier than its closer to cottage-company brethren.

 Credit: Justin Simoni